 - Set Limited Partner compensation structure

-- Create list of investor emails in Mail Chimp (or other mass email sending service)
+- Create list of real estate investor emails in Mail Chimp (or other mass email sending service)

 - Find passive investors